What Is ro/DI Water — and Why It’s Not Enough in the Imperial Valley

 • A cheap rotary brush

-Even if they use “filtered water,” they’re missing the rest of the equation:
+Even if they say they use “filtered water,” they’re often missing the rest of the equation:

 • Poor technique